What Makes a CV Screening Criterion Fair?

 AI screening should not hide weak criteria behind automation.

-Before processing CVs, a human should review the generated rubric and ask:
+Before processing CVs, a human should review the generated criteria and ask:

 - Would we be comfortable explaining this to a candidate?